videojs/videojs-contrib-ads/docs/integrator/options.md

 Set this to true if you are using ads stitched into the content video.
 This is necessary for ad events to be sent correctly.

+### contentIsLive

+Type: `boolean`
+No Default Value

+Use this to override detection of if the content video is a live stream.
+Live detection checks if the duration is `Infinity` but there are cases when this check is insufficient.

 ### debug

 Type: `boolean`